OpenSourceEcon/DeficitParty/README.md

 # DeficitParty
-Repository of data, code, and dynamic visualizations of U.S. deficits over time by political party prevalence in Whitehouse and Congress
+This repository contains data, code, and dynamic visualizations of U.S. deficits over time by political party prevalence in both the Whitehouse and U.S. Congress.